Engin-Boot/monitor-pi-board-s1b11/meta-stats/README.md

       f.
 Add do_compile - Normal recipe build task which compiles the source code

       g.
-Add do_install - Normal recipe build task which install binary to /usr/bin directory
+Add do_install - Normal recipe build task which install components to destination directory

 ### 7. Build recipe
       Run 'bitbake json-report-generator-sources' to build the recipe